robbobfrh84/gas-up/CREATE_dev-gas-stack/_TO_DO.md

 ### Next 3-ish ✅

-Finsish review_2020
-- Delete all from clasp
-- Clean review_2020
+✅Finish review_2020

-Tidy-up **clasp-cli-development** folder.
-- clasp-dev-run-example needs notes on how to update, you need to hide authentications with gitignore, and write guide to developing.
-Probably worth starting from clasp clone ... then, document how to get throught to working with clasp run...
-- Clean README.md: Make sure it's easy to open this clasp tutoral and know how to open the example to see endgame.
-- Move to Tutorials_Examples > `Google Development/Google App Scripts`
+Move to Tutorials_Examples > `Google Development/Google App Scripts`
-- remove from gas-stack and github update.
-- Check that examples work when `cd`ed and clasp after move

 Create dev-gas-stack repo

 Update gas-stack repo

+Redo as `/completed_walkthrough-12-2020`
+- Add Readme with "Jumping back in" section
+- Remove `review_2020` All.
+- Remove `clasp-cli-completed_walkthrough` (Drive stuff should already be gone)

 ### To Do...